 2010 – Ann Moffitt

-BUSINESS DIVERSITY CHAMPION AWARD
+BUSINESS DIVERSITY CHAMPION of the Year AWARD

 A Business Diversity Champion is someone who works in their community or organization to promote the cause of diversity and inclusion.
 This individual(s) has shown exemplary leadership in ensuring that all individuals are included, represented and served.
 They have supported or pioneered existing projects or programs involving diversity or inclusion.